 On December 14, 2011, we announced the suspension of our quarterly dividend on our common stock.
 We believe that, given our inability to fully earn our historical dividend since 2008, it was, and continues to be, prudent to preserve our capital at least until the economic conditions in Florida and Georgia improve.
 In addition, in consultation with the Federal Reserve, we have agreed to defer the payment of interest on the Company's trust preferred securities and to maintain the suspension of our quarterly dividend on our common stock until asset quality and the level of credit risk exposure improve.
 See "Item 1.
 Business - About Us - Regulatory Matter."
-Due to our contractual obligations with the holders of the trust preferred securities, we may not make dividend payments to our shareowners in the future until all accrued and unpaid interest one that y preferred securities, (ii) pay all accrued and unpaid interest one to holders of our trust preferred securities, in pay on the result of our dividend payments to our shareowners and (iii) obtain approval from our regulators to pay dividends to our shareowners.
+Due to our contractual obligations with the holders of the trust preferred securities, we may not make dividend payments to our shareowners in the future until all accrued and unpaid interest owed to trust preferred securities holders is paid.
+Therefore, we cannot pay dividends to our shareowners until we (i) obtain approval from our regulators to pay interest on our trust preferred securities, (ii) pay all accrued and unpaid interest owed to holders of our trust preferred securities, and (iii) obtain approval from our regulators to pay dividends to our shareowners.
 We remain committed to resuming dividend payments to our shareowners and interest on our trust preferred securities as soon as conditions warrant, and subject to approval from our regulators, which approval may not be granted until such time as CCB's asset quality and the level of credit risk exposure further improve.